The SEC's new climate disclosure rule introduces significant new requirements for foreign companies filing Form 20-F.

 From Corporate Fairy Tales to Cold, Hard Data

-Remember when sustainability reports read like corporate fairy tales?
+Previous sustainability reports often relied on qualitative statements.
 "We care deeply about the environment and are committed to making a difference."
-Those days are officially over.
+The new rule replaces this approach with specific data requirements.

-The SEC's new rule is demanding what investors have been craving: concrete, quantifiable, auditable information that can actually inform investment decisions.
-This isn't about storytelling anymore—it's about proving your story with numbers that matter.
+The SEC's new rule requires concrete, quantifiable, auditable information that directly informs investment decisions.
+This isn't about storytelling anymore—it's about verifiable metrics.

 The Financial Statement Revolution